Skip to main content

 • Avoid capturing moments that feel staged or disingenuous.
 Lifestyle photography should feel natural to the environment they are captured in.

-Crisp & Bright:
+Crisp & Vibrant:

 • Avoid dark or monotone photos that lack clarity.